pldhacks/PldTool/Readme.md

 ## Requirements
 ### Physical
 This script requires the PLD system drive to be plugged into a host device running linux.
 This can be acheived in the following ways:
-- Having a linux dual-boot in the pld (recommended)
+- Booting linux on the pld (recommended)
 - Taking apart the pld

 ### Packages